Shenandoah University: Academics

 Shenandoah University no longer offers a tenure track for new faculty members.
-Instead, new faculty members undergo a 5-year probationary period, after which they are eligible for 3-year, renewable "career faculty contracts."
+Instead, new faculty members undergo a 5-year probationary period, after which they are eligible for 3-year, renewable "career faculty contracts".

 Athletics

 The Shenandoah athletic teams are called the Hornets.
-The university is a member of the Division III of the National Collegiate Athletic Association (NCAA), primarily competing in the Old Dominion Athletic Conference (ODAC) since the 2012–13 academic year.
+The university is a member of the NCAA Division III ranks, primarily competing in the Old Dominion Athletic Conference (ODAC) since the 2012–13 academic year.
 The Hornets previously competed in the USA South Athletic Conference (USA South) from 1992–93 to 2011–12.

 Shenandoah competes in 22 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, lacrosse, soccer, tennis, track & field (indoor and outdoor) and wrestling; while women's sports include basketball, cross country, field hockey, golf, lacrosse, soccer, softball, tennis, track & field (indoor and outdoor) and volleyball.

-The university announced the creation of a Marching Band in June 2021, which debuted during the Fall 2022 semester.
+The university announced the creation of a Marching Band in June 2021, which debuted during the fall 2022 semester.

-Partnership relations

-Shenandoah University has agreements with many international colleges and universities, and also participates in the British Council's Business Education Initiative and Irish-American Scholars program in conjunction with universities and colleges in Northern Ireland, United Kingdom.
+In fall 2023, football safety Haley Van Voorhis became one of the first women to play a position other than kicker in an NCAA football game, at any level.

+James R. Wilkins, Jr. Athletic and Events Center

+The James R. Wilkins, Jr. Athletic and Events Center is a 77,000-square-foot facility located on the main campus.
+Opened in 2017, the center serves as the primary venue for university athletics, large-scale events, and community functions.
+It features a multipurpose arena with seating for over 1,600 spectators, an indoor track, basketball and volleyball courts, and dedicated training facilities for student-athletes.
+In addition to athletic spaces, the facility includes classrooms, meeting rooms, and fitness amenities.
+The center was named in recognition of James R. Wilkins Jr.’s contributions to Shenandoah University and the surrounding community, reflecting his commitment to education, sports, and philanthropy.